-The whole island is a clear mixture of the past and present, based on the traditional architecture that survives still after the catastrophic earthquake in 1953 and the numerous buildings that were built after that time.
+The whole island is a clear mixture of the past and present, based on the traditional architecture that survived the catastrophic earthquake in 1953 and the numerous buildings that were built after that time.
 Before the earthquake, Argostoli was characterized by several imposing mansions and palaces with Italian influences and baroque elements.
-As for today, the town is filled with a large collection of traditional houses which follow the Ionian architecture.
+Today, the town is filled with a large collection of traditional houses of Ionian architecture.

-Outside the town, there is a well-preserved lighthouse with a colonial style built by the British, but the most famous structure in Kefalonia Greece is the bridge, known as De Bosset Bridge that connects Argostoli to the opposite shore.
+Outside the town, there is a well-preserved lighthouse with a colonial style built by the British, but the most famous structure on the island is the bridge, known as De Bosset Bridge, that connects Argostoli to the opposite shore.
 A trip around the unspoiled villages of Kefalonia, one of the most beautiful Greek islands, will give you the opportunity to penetrate into the traditional aspect of the island.

-Visitors can enjoy their stay in many of the traditional hotels that have respected the traditional architecture.
+Visitors can enjoy their stay in many hotels that have respected traditional architecture.